Home Compare AIR.PA vs LDO.MI

 Airbus vs Leonardo S.p.a.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Leonardo S.p.a carrying a narrow edge on profitability.
-Airbus SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Airbus SE holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Leonardo S.p.a still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON